Frequently Asked Questions (FAQ)

 What do I have to do to assemble the Sienna?

 The manual is as detailed as any of the old Heathkit manuals, with step-by-step instructions, pictorials, board views, and more so you can't go wrong.
-But there are 15 basic steps:
+But there are 10 basic steps to building a fully-loaded Sienna:

-Step 8.
+Step 4.
 Turn on the unit and verify that the controller powers up correctly.
-At this point, you can experiment with the control usage
+At this point, you can experiment with the control usage (if you have a model with a front panel) and use PC remote control

-Step 10.
+Step 5.
 Load and solder 206 parts on the IF filter board, adding any additional crystal/mechanical filters you have purchased.
-Install in chassis
+Install in chassis.
+Attach the test cable and verify that the IF filter board operates correctly.

-Step 12.
-Load and solder 100 parts on the partially loaded receiver board.
+Step 7.
+Load and solder 87 parts on the partially loaded receiver board.
 Install receiver on top of IF/BPF stack.
 Connect cables.
-Turn on the unit and calibrate the receiver
+Turn on the unit and calibrate the receiver.

-Step 14.
+Step 9.
 If you have purchased the 100W power amplifier, load and solder 159 parts on the 100W amplifier.
-Attach heatsink and power transistors
+Attach heatsink and power transistors, test and calibrate outside the unit, then install

 We think we've got a nice mix of kit boards, chassis wiring and overall assembly that will give you hours of fun.